 California pet owners and animal lovers frequently ask: Can I leave assets to my pet so that my pet can be taken care of after I pass away?
 The answer is no, you cannot leave assets to your pet.
-But, you can definitely provide for your pet’s care for the rest of your pet’s life by forming and funding a pet trust.
+But, you can definitely provide for your pet’s care for the rest of your pet’s life by forming and funding a California pet trust.

 In California, a pet trust is a legal document that is created to make sure you provide assets specifically for the care of your pet after you pass away.
 Pet trusts are governed by California Probate Code 15212.